HoboChen/hoboreadpapers/distributed-system/00-google-5.md

 Clients interact with the master for metadata operations, but all data-bearing communication goes directly to the chunkservers.

-Neither the client nor the chunkserver caches file data, but clients do cache metadata.
+Neither the client nor the chunkserver caches file data(not intended to, but may be cached by filesystem), but clients do cache metadata.

 #### Chunk Size